 You’ve probably heard of an “endorphin high.”
 Well, a runner doesn’t get that feeling unless they push their body to the point of distress.
 Endorphins helped our ancestors survive in emergencies, for example they could still run away when injured, but if you were on an endorphin high all the time, you would touch a hot stove or walk on a broken leg.

 Endorphins are produced during strenuous physical exertion, sexual intercourse and orgasm.
 Laughing and stretching also cause you to release endorphins because both of these agitate your insides, causing moderate wear and tear and moderate endorphin flow.
-Studies have shown that just the anticipation and expectation of laugher increases levels of endorphins.
+Studies have shown that just the anticipation and expectation of laughter increases levels of endorphins.
 Researchers also report that acupuncture triggers endorphin production.

 Oddly enough, smelling vanilla and lavender and eating chocolate and spicy foods has been linked with the production of endorphins.